The Nest

 When it comes to condos and co-ops, it’s a given that you will have a Homeowners’ Association in charge of maintaining your area.
 This is especially true if you are living in New York City.

-However, that doesn’t mean you can skirt the fact that you’re in an HOA or brush it out of the way.
+However, that doesn’t mean you can ignore the fact that you’re in an HOA.
 You have to note that you have an HOA, ideally in writing.

 1. How Should I Tell Buyers About The HOA?